biography

 joy harmon today

-When Harmon married in 1968, her film career ended; she made a few more TV appearances in the early 1970s before retiring from the screen to raise a family.
-She is now the owner of Aunt Joy's Cakes, a well-respected bakery in Burbank.
-To find out more about Joy Harmon, see the December 24, 1999 issue of Femme Fatales, the source for some of the photos on this page.
-Also check out the Books Available section below.joy harmon films available from movies unlimited
+When Harmon married producer Jeff Gourson in 1968, her film career ended; she made a few more TV appearances in the early 1970s before retiring from the screen to raise her three children.
+Harmon's marriage ended in 2001, and she is now the owner of Aunt Joy's Cakes, a well-respected bakery in Burbank.

 filmography